 railway in montenegro prices schedule

-All about buses in Montenegro
+All About Buses in Montenegro

-Below are some interesting facts about buses in Montenegro:
+Here are some interesting facts about buses in Montenegro:

-• If you bought a one-way ticket from one carrier for 5 euros, this does not mean that a return ticket from the same carrier will also cost 5 euros.
+• If you buy a one-way ticket from a specific operator for €5, it doesn’t guarantee that the return ticket from the same operator will cost the same.

 buses in montenegro